When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents: Methodology

 \subsection{Experimental setting}

 Following the experimental setup introduced in \cite{buscemi2025fairgame}, we assign each agent one of two fixed personalities: cooperative (C) or selfish (S).
 This results in three possible personality pairings: (C, C), (C, S), and (S, S).
-All experiments are conducted independently for each personality combination and communication condition.

-For one-shot games (i.e., single-round interactions), each combination of personality pairing and communication condition is repeated 50 times to support statistical robustness.
-Given the three personality pairings and all communication conditions considered, this results in a total of 1,200 runs per game in the one-shot setting.
+Each agent is unaware of the personality of the other agent.
+All experiments are conducted independently for each personality combination and communication type.
+For one-shot games (i.e., single-round interactions), each combination of personality pairing and communication type is repeated $N=50$ times to support statistical robustness.
+Given the three personality pairings and all communication types considered, this results in a total of 1,200 runs per game in the one-shot setting.
 We additionally study repeated games with a fixed horizon of 10 rounds.
-The experimental setup remains identical for the same games, except that the number of repetitions is reduced to 20 per personality pairing and communication condition, so as to balance inference cost and statistical reliability.
+The experimental setup remains identical for the same games, except that the number of repetitions is reduced to $N=20$ per personality pairing and communication type, so as to balance inference cost and statistical reliability.
 In total, this yields 480 runs per game in the repeated setting, corresponding to 4,800 interaction rounds per game.
 In all experiments, agents are explicitly informed of the number of rounds prior to play.
+Mean cooperation levels are calculated as follows: for each game $g$, communication type $c$, personality combination $p$, round $t$ (with $t=1$ for one-shot games) and repetition $r$, we compute a cooperation counter for each agent, $\mathcal{C} = 1$ if an agent's action is cooperative, $\mathcal{C} = 0$ otherwise, following the game-specific definitions of cooperation.
+Mean cooperation is then given as $\bar{\mathcal{C}}_{g,p,t,c} = \frac{1}{2N} \cdot \sum_{r=1}^N \mathcal{C}_{g,p,t,c,r}$, where the factor 2 is used to mediate over agents in pairwise interactions.